Portslade Lease Extension - Free Consultation

 Get in touch with one of our Portslade lease extension solicitors or enfranchisement solicitors

 Lease extensions in Portslade can be a difficult process.
-We recommend you procure guidance from a conveyancer and valuer well versed in the legislation and lease extension process.
+We recommend you get guidance from a lawyer and valuer with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge procuring Portslade lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Portslade lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Portslade case: